vladstudio/edna/src/note-help.md

 - pick a directory on disk
 - we save notes on disk as `${name}.edna.txt` files in chosen directory and delete notes in localStorage

 You can have multiple folders with notes.
-Use context menu `Notes storage / Open directory with notes` to open a different directory.
+Use context menu `Notes storage / Open notes in directory` to open a different directory.

 It could be a new directory, without existing notes, in which case we'll create default `scratch` note.

+You can go back to storing in browser with context menu `Notes storage / Open notes in browser (localStorage)`.
+Note that unlike going from browser => directory, it doesn't import the notes from directory.
+If you moved notes from localStorage to directory, we deleted them from localStorage.

 # Accessing notes on multiple computers